pixee/docs/docs/intro.md

 Pixee is your automated product security engineer.

 Pixee triages and fixes issues detected by your [code scanning tools](/code-scanning-tools/overview).
-To make the fix, we'll send you a pull request.
+To make the fixes, we send you pull requests, just like your other team members.

-Pixee is powered by the open-source [codemodder framework](https://codemodder.io/).
-These codemods power Pixee's fixes, and are continuously updated to ensure Pixee's recommendations align with industry standards and best practices.

 ### How does Pixee help me?